How to check certificate integrity and verification results with the openssl command and options

 openssl x509 -subject_hash -noout -in example.com.ca

-At this time, you can confirm that they are consistent
+At this time, if the two values are exactly the same, you can confirm that they are consistent.

 x509

-When dealing with SSL certificates, use the subcommand "x509" in the "openssl" command.
+When dealing with SSL certificates, use the "x509" subcommand of the "openssl" command

-*"X.509" is the name of the standard format for public key certificates, so it will be easier to remember if you associate it with it.
+*"X.509" is the name of the standard format for public key certificates, so it is easy to remember if you associate it with something

 -in

-Use this option because you need to specify the name of the certificate to load.
+This option is used because you need to specify the name of the certificate to load

 -issuer_hash

-Displays the hashed issuer information written in the certificate.
+Displays a hash of the issuer information in the certificate

 -subject_hash

-●Why can consistency be checked between different items “issuer_hash” and “subject_hash”?
+●Why can consistency be confirmed between items with different "issuer_hash" and "subject_hash"?

-This is because the information points to the same thing, just with different item names.
+This is because the information ultimately refers to the same thing, just with different item names

-The "issuer" of a certificate is the certificate authority.
+The "issuer" of a certificate is the certification authority

-The "subject" of an intermediate certificate...the subject is the certification authority.
+The "subject" of an intermediate certificate refers to the certification authority

-it was checked whether the ``Certificate Authority that issued the certificate'' and the ``Certificate Authority that owned the intermediate certificate'' were the same.
+it was checking whether the "certificate authority that issued the certificate" and the "certificate authority that owns the intermediate certificate" were the same.

-If these two hash values match, it can be said that the "integrity of the certificate and intermediate certificate" has been confirmed without any problem.
+If these two hash values match, it can be said that the "integrity of the certificate and intermediate certificate" has been confirmed without any problems

 Therefore, in Apache conf,

-a single certificate is specified that is a combination of "certificate" and "certificate authority certificate (intermediate CA)".
+a single certificate is specified that combines the "certificate" and the "certificate authority certificate (intermediate CA)."

 When you apply for a certificate,

-you will be issued a combined certificate for Apache 2.4.8 or later, so there is basically no need to confirm it.
+you will be issued a single combined certificate for Apache 2.4.8 or later, so there is generally no need for any verification work.

-*Exception: If your environment is Apache 2.4.8 or later, but certificates have been issued in different conventional formats, you
+*Exception: If you are using Apache 2.4.8 or later and the certificates have been issued in separate traditional formats, you

-will have to manually combine the certificates, but before doing so, run this as a precautionary check.
-I will.
+will need to manually combine the certificates.
+However, before doing so, run this as a precautionary check.

 How to check the "integrity" of a certificate and private key

-The "integrity" of the certificate and private key is
+The "integrity" of a certificate and private key

-determined by checking whether modulus which is the information held by both,
+is determined by checking whether modulus," information held by both, is

-At this time, it is easier to compare by converting it to a short hash value using md5sum.
+At this point, converting it into a short hash value using md5sum makes it easier to compare.

 openssl x509 -noout -modulus -in example.com.crt | md5sum

-similarly convert it to a short hash value using md5sum.
+similarly convert it into a short hash value using md5sum.

 openssl rsa -noout -modulus -in example.com.key | md5sum

-At this time, you can confirm that they are consistent
+At this time, if the two values are exactly the same, you can confirm that they are consistent.

 x509 -modulus